VictorHarbo/rotatepdf/README.md

     pip install -r requirements.txt

 ## Use:
+### Single file:
-To rotate your .pdf-files with this script put your pdf files into the input folder and run the script with:
+To rotate a single .pdf-files with this script run the following line in the command line:

-    python rotatepdf.py
+    python rotatepdf.py path/to/inputfile.pdf path/to/outputfile.pdf

-Next you input how many degrees clockwise you want your files to be rotated.
+Next you input how many degrees clockwise you want your file to be rotated.
+### Batch processing:
+To run the script on multiple files at once you run the following line in the command line:

+    python rotatepdf.py -b input output

+Now the script asks you what folder the files are located in.
+Here you enter the input directory and press enter.

+## Help
+It is possible to access some further information about the flags inside the script.
+This can be done like this:

+    python rotatepdf.py -h

 ## Planned features:
-It is my goal to make the script take input and output arguments when rotating a single file.
-The current folder structure should still be useable, just under a -b --batch flag.
+Right now the way to input batch files is not perfect.
+Idealy I would like to make the second input superfluous, by integrating the INPUT argument into the batch part of the script.